-Okay, now to your real question about how exactly do you become more insightful.
-After giving this much thought, I think it is a very hard skill to teach or to develop in yourself.
+I think it is a very hard skill to teach or to develop in yourself.

 I am tempted to say you either just see the insight, or your just don't notice it.
 To some extent, being insightful crosses the bridge between trainable skill vs. natural talent.

 That being said, I think there are some people who have the underlying talent to notice the insights, but lack the awareness, habit and skill to recognize that the insight is in fact significant, and therefore fail to mention it.